s-panferov/tygen/README.md

 If you want all-in-one command to generate ready-to-serve static HTML documentation:

 ```
-yarn exec -- tygen generate . --out docs --with @tygen/html
+yarn exec -- tygen generate --project=. --out=docs --with=@tygen/html
 ```

-First argument of the `tygen <source>` command should point to a folder with a `tsconfig.json` file. `tygen` will compile your project with TypeScript compiler and then generate reflections and HTML files.
+First argument of the `tygen --project <source>` command should point to a folder with a `tsconfig.json` file. `tygen` will compile your project with TypeScript compiler and then generate reflections and HTML files.

 Please take note: